-Licensed Practical Nurse Certificate
+Practical Nursing Certificate

-The certificate is designed to give the student who has successfully completed the first two semesters of the nursing program and the summer LPN option an opportunity to enter the profession of nursing at the LPN level.
-Successful completion of the LPN option prepares the student for the National Council Licensure Examination in Practical Nursing (NCLEX-PN).
+The certificate is designed to give the student who has successfully completed the first two semesters of the nursing program and the summer Practical Nursing option an opportunity to enter the profession of nursing at the Licensed Practical Nursing level.
+Successful completion of the summer Practical Nursing option prepares the student for the National Council Licensure Examination in Practical Nursing (NCLEX-PN).
 The certificate program has specific objectives that correlate with the College's educational goals.
 These specific objectives are described in the Nursing Student's Manual.